Almost a year ago we ‘discovered’ the Buffalo River

 On top of a ridge, we cross Kyle’s Landing

-Road, down the other side we enter Bear Creek's drainage, this is much steeper the scenery much better too.
+Road, down the other side we enter Bear Creek drainage, this is steeper than the east side of the ridge with better scenery too.
 On the quick descent are many sets of stone

-steps and stairs along with three switchbacks and a giant boulder with a flat
+steps along with three switchbacks and a giant boulder with a flat

 top, accessible from the trail offering a great view of the Bear Creek valley.
 Lots of boulders are scattered over this east side of the drainage